IonicaBizau/debug-mode/README.md

 The module is highly based on the answers [to this question](https://stackoverflow.com/q/6889470/1420197), especially [@bentael's answer](https://stackoverflow.com/a/45074641/1420197).
 There is a really interesting discussion in the [Node.js project](https://github.com/nodejs/node/issues/9617) about detecting the debug mode.

-## :dizzy: Where is this library used?
-If you are using this library in one of your projects, add it in this list. :sparkles:

- - [`benner-scripts`](https://npmjs.com/package/benner-scripts) (by Hugo José Gonçalves)—Benner Scripts
- - [`tilda`](https://github.com/IonicaBizau/tilda)—Tiny module for building command line tools.

 ## :scroll: License